LuborRod/fin_test/README.md

 4. `commission_payer`(optional) -> integer.
 You can choose, who will pay for commission.
 It can be `1 => sender`, `2 => receiver`.
 Default - 1(sender).

+You can use SWAGGER-UI for testing.
+Host - `http://localhost/api/documentation`.

 P.S
     I know about API Authentication by tokens.I missed it for speed.
 Also, I didn't open 443 port for HTTPS.